grpc/proposal/A6-client-retries.md

 In general, only status codes that indicate the service did not process the request should be retried.
 However, a more aggressive set of parameters can be specified when the service owner knows that a method is idempotent, or safe to be processed more than once by the server.
 For example, if an RPC to a delete user method fails with an `INTERNAL` error code, it's possible that the user was already deleted before the failure occurred.
 If the method is idempotent then retrying the call should have no adverse effects.
 However, it is entirely possible to implement a non-idempotent delete method that has adverse side effects if called multiple times, and such a method should not be retried unless the error codes guarantee the original RPC was not processed.
 It is up to the service owner to pick the correct set of retryable status codes given the semantics of their service. gRPC retries do not provide a mechanism to specifically mark a method as idempotent.

+##### Validation of retryPolicy

+If `retryPolicy` is specified in a service config choice, the following validation rules apply:
+1. `maxAttempts` should be specified and should be a JSON integer value greater than 1.
+2. `initialBackoff` and `maxBackoff` should be specified, should follow the JSON representaion of proto3 Duration type https://developers.google.com/protocol-buffers/docs/proto3#json and should have a duration value greater than 0.
+3. `backoffMultiplier` should be specified and should be a JSON number greater than 0.
+4. `retryableStatusCodes` should be specified as a JSON array of status code and be non-empty.
+Each status code should be a valid gRPC status code and specified in the integer form or the case-insensitive string form (eg. [14], ["UNAVAILABLE"] or ["unavailable"]).

 #### Hedging Policy

 Hedging enables aggressively sending multiple copies of a single request without waiting for a response.
 Because hedged RPCs may be be executed multiple times on the server side, typically by different backends, it is important that hedging is only enabled for methods that are safe to execute multiple times without adverse affect.